cognitedata/air-model-template-repo/README.md

 4. `poetry run pre-commit install`: This installs the required pre-commit hooks.

 ### Setting up Github secrets for API keys
-Please Note : API keys are deprecated please use OIDC authentication going forward.
+Please Note : API keys are deprecated,please use OIDC authentication going forward.

 1. This repo makes use of GitHub Actions to perform deployment and testing of your model.
 2. The air-demo-repo template requires the following secrets to be [defined in GitHub](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) (Settings >> Secrets):